Bright & Tender Spinach Crepes

 Method

-Combine milk, eggs, spinach and vegetable oil in a food processor, or blend with an immersion blender, until smooth and uniform.
-Then add the flour and salt and blend again until fully combined.
+Combine milk, eggs and spinach in a food processor, or blend with an immersion blender, until smooth and uniform.
+Then add the all-purpose flour and salt and blend again until fully combined.
+Stir in vegetable oil in the end.

 Strain the batter through a fine sieve for a smoother texture and brighter green color.

-Preheat the skillet over medium-high heat.
+Preheat the skillet over medium heat.
 Lightly spray with oil (optional if using a non-stick pan).

-Using a ladle, pour the batter into the center of the skillet and immediately swirl it so the batter spreads evenly in a thin layer across the bottom.
+Using a ladle, pour the batter into the center of the skillet and immediately swirl it so the batter spreads evenly into a thin layer across the bottom.

-Transfer to a plate and repeat with the remaining batter.
-Continue the pour-cook-flip process, spraying the pan between each crepe as needed, until a full stack is formed.
+Transfer to a plate and repeat with the remaining batter until a full stack is formed.

-Serve with your favorite fillings, from hearty meat and vegetable combinations to light, creamy spreads or savory sauces.
+Serve with your favorite fillings, from hearty meat and vegetable combinations to light spreads or savory sauces.

 Storage

-Reheat a stack of crepes in a skillet over medium heat, covered with a lid; Flip it halfway through, and if needed, rearrange the crepes within the stack for even heating.
+To reheat, keep a stack of crepes in a skillet over low-medium heat, covered with a lid, flipping halfway through and if needed, rearrange the crepes within the stack for even heating.

-Thaw overnight in the fridge for the best texture, or if short on time, reheat the stacks directly from the freezer over very low heat until warmed through.
+Thaw overnight in the fridge for the best texture, or reheat directly from frozen over very low heat until warmed through.

 Notes

-If using mature spinach with a noticeable bitter taste, a quick blanching step of about 30 seconds is recommended.
+If using mature spinach, which can sometimes have a slightly bitter taste, a quick blanching step of about 30 seconds can help soften the flavor.
+Also, trimming off the stems is recommended beforehand.

 Since flour absorption can vary, check the consistency before cooking; if the mixture feels more heavy to spread, add a splash of milk to keep it light and pourable.